wmayner/pyphi/docs/examples/magic_cut.rst

 In the previous example, the MIP created a new concept, but the amount of
 |small_phi| in the cause-effect structure still decreased.
 This is not always
 the case.
 Next we will look at an example of system whoes MIP increases the amount of |small_phi|.
-This example is based on a five node network which follows the logic of the Rule 154 cellular automaton.
-Let's first load the network,
+This example is based on a five-node network that implements the logic of the Rule 154 cellular automaton.
+Let's first load the
+network:

     >>> network = pyphi.examples.rule154_network()
     >>> state = (1, 0, 0, 0, 0)

 For this example, it is the subsystem consisting of |A|, |B|, and |E| that we explore.
-This is not the main concept of the system, but it serves as a proof of principle regardless.
+This is not the major complex of the system, but it serves as a proof of principle regardless.

     >>> subsystem = pyphi.Subsystem(network, state, (0, 1, 4))